 cloud service providers (such as hosting, data storage and software service providers),

-our client relationship management system provider,
+our ticketing provider,

 our app developer / provider,

 digital and marketing agencies,

 administrative services providers, and

 debt management providers (where relevant).

 When we use third party service providers in this way, we only disclose to them any personal information that is necessary for them to provide their service and we have a contract in place that requires them to keep your information secure and not to use it other than in accordance with our specific instructions for the purposes intended and set out in this Policy.